wbugenis/pizza-code-challenge/README.md

 ### 5. RestaurantPizza Form

-Add controller actions and views necessary to show a form to associate a pizza with a restaurant.
+Add controller actions and views necessary to show a form to associate a Pizza with a Restaurant.
 The user can:

-- Choose an existing pizza from a select dropdown
+- Choose an existing Pizza from a select dropdown
-- Choose an existing restaurant from a select dropdown
+- Choose an existing Restaurant from a select dropdown
+- Enter a numeric price
-- Click a button to save the Pizza
+- Click a button to save the RestaurantPizza association

 After submitting, the user should be redirected to the selected Restaurant's show page.

-### 6. Pizza Validation
+### 6. RestaurantPizza Validation

-Add validations to the Pizza model so that each pizza must have:
+Add validations to the RestaurantPizza model so that each RetaurantPizza must have:

-- a name
-- ingredients
+- A price between 1 and 30

-Add error handling to the Pizza create action.
-Show any validation errors on the Pizza creation form if the user attempts to save an invalid Pizza.
+- Add handling for this error to the RestaurantPizza create action
+- The validation error should be shown on the RestaurantPizza creation form when a user attempts to save a RestaurantPizza with an invalid price

-### 7. Advanced: Pizza Validation
+### 7. Advanced: Additional RestaurantPizza Validation

-Pizzas should not have the same name.
+A Pizza should only be associated with the same Restaurant once.
+(It wouldn't make sense for Pizza Hut to have Cheese Pizza listed on its menu twice!)

-Add a validation to prevent this.
+Add a validation to RestaurantPizza to ensure that each Pizza can only appear once on the same Restaurant's menu.

-Update the error handling and error display so that this error shows on the Pizza creation form.
+Update the error handling on the RestaurantPizza creation form to show this validation error.

 ### 8. Advanced: Display Count of Restaurants on Pizza Index Page

 On the Pizza index page, display the number of Restaurants that have that Pizza next to each Pizza's name.

-### 9. Advanced: Restaurant Update Form to Link Multiple Pizzas
+### 9. Advanced: Restaurant Average Pizza Price

-Create a form to update a Restaurant with:

-- a text input for the name (with the current name already displayed)
-- a text input for the address (with the current address value displayed)
-- a list of Pizzas, with a checkbox for each one
-- a submit button

-The update action should create associations for each of the Pizzas the user selected.

-When the form saves, the user should be redirected to the Restaurant show page.
+Show the average price of a Pizza on the Restaurant show page.

-The Restaurant show page should show a link to this edit page.
+To calculate the average, add up all of the Restaurant's Pizzas' prices, and then divide by the number of Pizzas.

 ### Feature Demo